-- ➤ The scale and nature of the proposal would not have significant harmful effects on the amenities of the adjoining areas - ➤ The proposal would not have unacceptable impacts on the local road network
+- The scale and nature of the proposal would not have significant harmful effects on the amenities of the adjoining areas - The proposal would not have unacceptable impacts on the local road network

-These policies conform to Telford & Wrekin Local Plan Policy SP2 Newport, C3 Impact of Development on Highways and C4 Design of Roads and Streets.
+These policies conform to the emerging Telford & Wrekin Local Plan Policy SP2 Newport, C3 Impact of Development on Highways and C4 Design of Roads and Streets.
+The Policies also conform to the Telford & Wrekin Core Strategy (2007) Policy CS2 and the saved Policies of the Wrekin Local Plan (2000) and the Shropshire and Telford & Wrekin Joint Structure Plan (2002).